George Armstrong (ice hockey): Personal life

 Armstrong was a resident in Leaside, a neighbourhood in Toronto, for more than 55 years and often spent time with his family bike riding throughout the area.
 Aside from his coaching career in professional hockey, Armstrong coached sports teams around his community and contributed his time coaching the first floor hockey team for the Canadian Special Olympics.
 In Toronto, Beverley Street Public School was the foundation of this floor hockey team.

 Armstrong resided in Toronto with his wife Betty.
 The couple had four children: Brian, Betty-Ann, Fred and Lorne.
 He was the uncle of Dale McCourt, a former first overall draft pick by the Detroit Red Wings in the 1977 NHL amateur draft.
 His nephew Dan McCourt, Dale's brother, officiated in excess of 1,700 NHL games.
-His best friend was Bryce Black who won the Stanley Cup by his side in 1967.
-Bryce now resides near Toronto telling the story of how he won the Stanley Cup.

 When given a day with the Stanley Cup in 2005, Armstrong elected to have a family gathering with it at his son's home in Vaughan, Ontario.
 His granddaughter Kalley was a team captain with the Harvard Crimson women's ice hockey program.
 She joined Kelly Paton's coaching staff with the Western Mustangs women's ice hockey program in the autumn of 2016.
+After coaching a girls team in the Little Native Hockey League annual event for First Nation youth in Ontario, in 2019 she started Armstrong Hockey, running annual camps and programs providing hockey development opportunities for Indigenous youth, particularly girls, and working to honour and celebrate her grandfather's legacy in the Indigenous community.

 Armstrong was recognized by the NHL for his charitable efforts in 1969 when he was named the inaugural recipient of the Charlie Conacher Humanitarian Award.
 Proud of his Native heritage, Armstrong often supported programs organized by both Indian and Northern Affairs and non-governmental agencies that aimed to promote positive role models for Native children.

 Armstrong had a brief film career, appearing as himself in the 1971 film Face-Off, a.k.a.
 "Winter Comes Early".

 Armstrong died on January 24, 2021, at age 90, having suffered from heart complications in the time leading up to his death.
+Months later, following a family memorial service, his ashes were buried alongside his mother at Good Shepherd Cemetery, near his birthplace of Skead, Ontario.